A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Computational Results

-To evaluate the introduced reformulation approaches, we test them on a prototypical application in the setup of material design processes.
 A fundamental and simultaneously challenging task in this active research field consists in the separation of a mixture of substances into its individual components, characterized by different criteria.
 In this process, the particle mixture flows along a so-called chromatographic column with material-dependent velocities.
 Loosely speaking, while flowing along the column, different materials can be separated.
-At the end of the process the concentration over time of each particle is detected and documented in the \emph{chromatoram}.
-Challenges then consist in an optimized setup of particle separation, in particular the layout of (one or more) such columns.
-A fundamental question consists in determining points in time when to perform different ways to separate the materials.
-In addition, the separated materials need to satisfy quality requirements.
-Collection one or more separated materials is called \emph{fractionation}.
-In this application, we consider Polyethylenglykol (PEG) molecules that shall be separated with respect to their \emph{degree of polymerization} $s$, i.e., the (discrete) number $s$ of monomeric units.
-Quality requirement then state that at least a certain fraction of the separated material needs to have the specified degree.
+At the end of the process the concentration over time of each particle is detected and documented in the \emph{chromatogram}.
+The application considered here consists in determining points in time when to collect the materials leaving the column.
+It is then crucial that the collected material satisfies certain quality requirements.
+This collection process of separated materials is called \emph{fractionation}.
+In this particular application, we consider Polyethylenglykol (PEG) molecules that shall be separated with respect to their \emph{degree of polymerization} $s$, i.e., the (discrete) number $s$ of monomeric units.
+Quality requirement then state that at least a certain fraction of the separated material needs to have some specified degree.

 Chromatographic processes are prone to uncertainties that already in very simplified settings can impact the separation results negatively.
-In particular, the \emph{residencetime distributions} (RTDs), which distribute the time a PEG needs to pass the column may be uncertain themselves.
-In order to maintain quality requirements even under uncertainty, robust protection is sought which is a current challenge.
+In particular, the \emph{residence time distributions} (RTDs), which distribute the time a PEG needs to pass the column may be uncertain themselves.
+In order to maintain quality requirements even under uncertainty, robust protection is sought for which not yet general approaches are available.

 In our example, we use realistic settings from \cite{Supper2023a}.
-The uncertain RTDs are assumed to be normal distributions $\uRTD{\mu}{t,s}$ which is a standard assumption in practice, see e.g. \cite{supper2022separation}.
-Each distribution describes the degree of polymerization for one $s$.
+We denote $S$ as the set of all polymerization degrees within the injection and $S_w \subseteq S$ as the set of the polymerization degrees of the desired particles.
+The uncertain RTDs are assumed to be (truncated) normal distributions, which is a standard assumption in practice, see e.g., \cite{supper2022separation}.
+Each distribution describes the degree of polymerization for one $s\in S$.
 We naturally assume that the mean $\mu_s$ and the variance $\varianz{s}$ are uncertain.